kyliepace/stock-price-challenge/README.md

 ## Running Locally
 `npm run dev` will run the express application locally and watch for changes made in the `src` typescript folder.
+The service will be available at `http://localhost:8000/`

 ## Description of Solution